INTRODUCTION

 Pedestrian & Bicycle Facilities

-• Acceleration of the MD 355-Clarksburg Shared Use Path.
+- MD 355-Clarksburg Shared Use Path

 Bridges & Roads

-• Maintained funding to construct a new roadway between Spencerville Road (MD 198) and the School Access Road in Burtonsville.
+- Complete construction of a new roadway between Spencerville Road (MD 198) and the School Access Road in Burtonsville.

 SAFE NEIGHBORHOODS AND VISION ZERO